 5) Create an “all-in-one” business document

 An all-in-one document includes everything about your business.
 In marketing, we call these Brand Books.
 They help everyone in the company stay on the same page and give a uniform look to everything.
 A Brand Book is essentially a set of rules that explain how your brand works and provides guidelines to employees and any marketing or media professionals you may work with.
-Making sure that your brand has the same overall look and feel throughout not only reinforces your credibility with your customers, but it also makes you stand out from the crowd.
+Making sure that your brand has the same overall look and feel throughout not only reinforces your credibility with your customers but also makes you stand out from the crowd.

 1) Look ahead